 Risk Versus Reward

-Take a look at competiting websites displaying the current mortgage loan rates, you’ll see a difference between a 30-year fixed rate conventional mortgage and a 30-year fixed rate FHA loan.
+Take a look at websites displaying the current mortgage loan rates, you’ll see a difference between a 30-year fixed-rate conventional mortgage and a 30-year fixed-rate FHA loan.

-The rates listed on these websites tend to assume a highly qualified borrower, but you may be offered a higher, but still comptetitive interest rate if your credit scores and on-time payment record is acceptable to the lender.
+The rates listed on these websites tend to assume a highly qualified borrower, but you may be offered a higher, but still-competitive interest rate if your credit scores and on-time payment record is acceptable to the lender.

 Comparing rates is a very good thing to do when shopping around for a lender but knowing why government-backed loans such as FHA mortgages, USDA loans and VA loans have lower rates is an important factor.

 Conventional mortgages often have higher interest rates and often require 20% down in order to avoid paying private mortgage insurance premiums.

 FHA loans have mortgage insurance requirements, too.
 But FHA mortgages are partially guaranteed by the government, reducing the risk to the lender when issuing the loan.
 The government promises a portion of the loan will be repaid should the borrower go into default and foreclosure.